-Bisphenol AF, which is contained in the salt BDDP-BPAF at a concentration of approximately 50%, is a structural analogue and functionally similar to BPA.
+Bisphenol AF is a structural analogue and functional replacement of bisphenol A (BPA).
 In 2014, BPA was classified as Repr.
 1B; H360F by RAC (ECHA, 2014).
-In December 2020, RAC classified another analogue, bisphenol S (BPS), as Repr.
+In December 2020, RAC agreed on the harmonised classification of another analogue, bisphenol S (BPS), as Repr.
 1B (H360FD) based on similar toxicological properties.
-Despite the structural and functional similarities between the substances, the classification proposal for BPAF, and thus BDDP-BPAF, is based on data for the substance itself.
+Despite the structural and functional similarities between the substances, the classification proposal for bisphenol AF is based on data for the substance itself.
 The similarity of the hazard profile to BPA and BPS has been acknowledged in this opinion under "Further considerations".